w4est/elevator-simulator/iteration2+/README.md

 3. scheduler (package)
    * Scheduler.java : responsible for communication between FloorSubsystem and ElevatorSubsystem. keeps everything thread-safe (Mutual Exclusion and Condition Synchronization)
    * Request.java : used to save all relevant request information to use for optimizing scheduling.
+   * SchedulerStates.java : A enumeration of states that the scheduler can be in
 4. simulator (package)
    * Simulation.java : responsible for program initialization & running the simulation from the console